aarch64Moe/Pet_Monitor_Project/README.md

 ### Key Features:
 - **Machine Learning**: YAMNet with a custom classification layer for detecting pet vocalizations.
+  - Model and OS (Debian, bullseye) are runing on the device 8G eMMC.
 - **Real-Time Monitoring**:
   - Heart rate detection using MAX30102.
   - Temperature and humidity tracking using DS18B20 sensor.